Competition between private and expressed opinions in binary choice: the $\alpha$-EPO $q$-voter model: Conclusions

 In the variant with self-anticonformity, we find that the model is robust with respect to $\alpha$ as long as $0<\alpha<1$.
 Specifically, the stationary fractions of agents with positive expressed and private opinions, $c_S(p)$ and $c_\sigma(p)$, are identical for all $\alpha$.
 The only quantity that increases with $\alpha$ is the fraction of agents in dissonance, $d$, i.e., agents whose expressed and private opinions disagree.
 Hence, from an individual perspective, it may be beneficial for private opinions to be less volatile since fewer agents experience cognitive dissonance.
 At the same time, from a collective perspective, the update frequency does not matter because the stationary macroscopic state remains unchanged.

 Once self-anticonformity is excluded, this robustness disappears: the stationary dependencies $c_S(p)$ and $c_\sigma(p)$ change with $\alpha$.
-In this variant, our results approach those of the original model~\cite{kaminska_impact_2025} in the limit $\alpha \to 0$, which can be understood intuitively from the update rules: when updates occur predominantly at the expressed level, the expressed layer relaxes faster, and private conformity events are more likely to be effective because they are permitted only when the target’s expressed opinion already matches the unanimous influence group.
-For influence-group sizes $q \geq 2$, the critical point $p^*$ increases with $\alpha$, meaning that for larger $\alpha$ it is easier to reach agreement; a majority of agents choose the same option even for a higher probability of independence $p$.
-Moreover, as $\alpha$ increases, the hysteresis region associated with a discontinuous phase transition becomes narrower.
+In this variant, our results approach those of the original model~\cite{kaminska_impact_2025} in the limit $\alpha \to 0$, which can be understood intuitively from the update rules: when updates occur predominantly at the expressed level, the expressed layer relaxes faster, and private conformity events are more likely to be effective because they are permitted only when the target's expressed opinion already matches the unanimous influence group.
+Within the mean-field approximation, for influence-group sizes $q \geq 2$, the critical point $p^*$ increases with $\alpha$, meaning that for larger $\alpha$ it is easier to reach an agreement; a majority of agents choose the same option even for a higher probability of independence $p$.

-For $q=3$, this effect is particularly clear: as $\alpha$ increases, the hysteresis region not only narrows but disappears entirely at a critical value $\alpha^*$, indicating a change from a discontinuous to a continuous phase transition.
-This reduction of hysteresis weakens bistability and path dependence, making collective outcomes less sensitive to initial conditions and less prone to delayed switching when conditions change.
-Thus, from the perspective of the whole group, in contrast to the individual level, it is advantageous when private attitudes are more volatile than publicly expressed behavior.
-This scenario is also consistent with psychological findings suggesting that people may change their attitudes more frequently than their behavior~\cite{kroesen_role_2018}.

-We show that the above observations hold not only on the complete graph (all-to-all interactions) but also on sparser artificial and empirical networks.
-Based on these results, we can draw implications that may be relevant for managers and policy makers.
-First, it may be beneficial to encourage some people to play the devil’s advocate~\cite{Gerstel2025975} and openly disagree with the majority.
-Second, it may be useful to discourage overly frequent changes in publicly expressed behavior.
-If open disagreement is encouraged and publicly expressed behavior is less volatile, agreement may become easier to reach and delayed responses to dynamically changing situations may be reduced.
-These implications should be interpreted with caution, as they are derived from a specific class of models.
-Extending this type of analysis to other EPO models is an important direction for future work to assess the generality of our conclusions and to better understand the role of self-anticonformity.